 History of Monsho Uwaeshi – Kamon

-Traditionally, they worked only on kimono to draw the family crest on it.
+Traditionally, they only worked on kimono to draw the family crest.
 We could say there were two prime times for the kamon tradition and traditional Uwaeshi.
-One is back in the Sengoku period where Samurai fought for their lives and the family crest they bore on the battlefield were precious next in their lives.
+One is back in the Sengoku period, when Samurai fought for their lives, and the family crest they bore on the battlefield was precious next in their lives.

 Another one is back in the Edo era, even after Samurai left the battlefield, they still need the family crests for the rituals and events to clarify their lineage.
-In addition to that, general people began using family crests in this period which, boosted a number of crests exponentially.
+In addition to that, general people began using family crests in this period, which boosted the number of crests exponentially.

-The patterns which were loved by court nobles adopted by Samurai to recognize each other on the battlefield.
+Samurai adopted the patterns loved by court nobles to recognize each other on the battlefield.

-Its design is unique, sophisticated, and each Kamon has its own meaning based on the bearer’s wish.
-Thousands of Kamon have been inherited from generation to generation to show the lineage of the family.
+It has a unique and sophisticated design, and each Kamon has its meaning based on the bearer’s wish.
+Thousands of Kamon have been inherited from generation to generation to show the family’s lineage.

 Those beautiful patterns have been created by professional designers called “Monsho Uwaeshi”.
-Their main work was to draw the pattern of the crests on Japanese kimono.
+Their main work was to draw patterns of crests on Japanese kimono.

-However, do we see Japanese people put on kimono as a daily outfit?
+However, do we see Japanese people wearing kimonos as a daily outfit?
 Not anymore.
-This answer doesn’t mean the end of this tradition, but does exactly the opposite.
+This answer doesn’t mean the end of this tradition but does precisely the opposite.

 Japanese Family Crest: List of the Lineage Symbols